 - For private limited companies, it should be signed by a directors who is registered with ACRA.
 If the director wishes to appoint an employee to sign the form, he must provide a written authorisation to MOM.

-- A Malaysian or a foreign worker changing employer : On the date stated in the in-principle approval letter
+- Before the due date stated on the in-principle approval (IPA) letter